pmwisdom/cordova-background-geolocation-services/README.md

      fastestInterval: 5000, // <-- android only Fastest interval your app / server can handle updates });

-bgLocationServices.registerForLocationUpdates(function(location) {
+//Register a callback for location updates, this is where location objects will be sent in the background bgLocationServices.registerForLocationUpdates(function(location) {
      console.log("We got an BG Update" + JSON.stringify(location));
 }, function(err) {